 The Shopify platform hosts more than 200,000 stores, making it one of the most popular commercial ecommerce systems on the market.
 In fact, compared to its direct competitors, it blows every other company out of the water.
-The Shopify brand started in 2006, and it’s grown quite a bit since then, evolving into a publicly traded company and joining forces with various other companies to make the integrations for your ecommerce website that much better.
+The Shopify brand started in 2006, and it’s grown quite a bit since then, evolving into a publicly traded company and joining forces with various other companies (including with cryptocurrency giants Coinbase as reported by Unblock) to make the integrations for your ecommerce website that much better.

 And that’s just what makes Shopify special.
 Users receive a full website building suite, along with beautiful themes and tons of apps to expand their stores.
 Other platforms put a focus on developing a structure where all the features are packed into the actual software.

 Although Shopify does have quite a few features in its system, many of them are in the form of apps, which makes it similar to WordPress, where you can turn your store into something as simple or complex as you want.

 Keep reading to learn more about Shopify and the areas in which it excels and falls short.